OfficeDev/office-js-docs/reference/excel/datavalidation.md

 void

 ### getInvalidCells()
-Returns a range with invalid cell values.
+Returns a RangeAreas, comprising one or more rectangular ranges, with invalid cell values.
 If all cell values are valid, this function will throw an ItemNotFound error.

 #### Syntax
 ```js